 A racehorse may live another twenty years after retiring from racing, but thoroughbred horses are versatile and responsive to new careers, in dressage, show jumping, cross-country, endurance, hunting or simply hacking.
 For many the transition is simply and successfully achieved.
 For some thoroughbreds, either as a result of disposition or injury, expert help is required to make that transition.
 Even horses which cannot be ridden can have happy, contented lives as companions for more active horses.

 Nevertheless for some of the more difficult horses and some who develop problems later in life the only safe alternative to euthanasia is the provision of sanctuary-based care run by experienced staff.
 This though is an expensive solution to an ethical dilemma: even the most difficult horse does not deserve to be put down, if it is still in good enough health to be able to enjoy companionship and a quality of life.

-It is with this latter category that The Racehorse Sanctuary and Re-homing Centre comes into its own.
-We have the expertise and track record in helping more difficult horses, but providing sanctuary is costly, so we desperately need your help to meet the demand.
-And to ensure we can fulfil our commitment to take back and care for life for any of the horses we rehome if their keepers run into difficulties.
+We have the expertise and track record in helping more difficult horses, but providing sanctuary is costly, so we desperately need your help to meet the increasing demand and to ensure we can fulfil our commitment to take back and care for life any of the horses we rehome if their keepers run into difficulties.